nobuteshima/docs/docs/Desktop/building.md

 * A compiled 4D project,
 * The 4D Server application,
-* The 4D Volume Desktop application (macOS and/or Windows).
+* The 4D OEM Desktop application (macOS and/or Windows).

 Once built, a client/server application is composed of two customized parts: the Server portion (unique) and the Client portion (to install on each client machine).